masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 }
 ```

-### Flow (Connecting Blocks)
+### Module (pipeline orchestration)

-A flow connects combinational, pipeline, or other flow blocks with explicit
+A `mod` connects combinational, pipeline, or other `mod` blocks with
-timing control.
-Flows can also use `reg` for persistent state across cycles.
+explicit timing control, and can hold `reg` state across cycles.
+There are
-There are two complementary timing mechanisms inside `flow` blocks:
+two complementary timing mechanisms inside `mod` blocks:

 * `await[N]` as a declaration modifier: pipelines the whole RHS over N
   cycles (e.g., `await[3] tmp = mul(a, b)`).
 It is the only *action* that